5Cost of living in British Columbia

 North Vancouver and West Vancouver are both pricey—the rent for a bachelor apartment in West Vancouver is often higher than downtown.

 You’ll find more affordable options further out—in Marpole, for instance, on the southern edge of the city of Vancouver.
-Rent is cheaper in Richmond, Burnaby, New Westminster and Surrey but it’s also on the rise.
+Rent is cheaper in Richmond, Burnaby, New Westminster and Surrey, but it’s also on the rise.

 Public transportation

 TransLink manages public transit services for the Metro Vancouver area.
-Bus service operates throughout most of the region under a subsidiary of TransLink, Coast Mountain Bus Company.
+Bus services operate throughout most of the region under a subsidiary of TransLink, Coast Mountain Bus Company.
 There’s an efficient network of rapid transit (the SkyTrain), buses, the SeaBus (between Waterfront Station in Downtown Vancouver to Lonsdale Quay in North Vancouver) and the West Coast Express (a train connecting Waterfront Station in Downtown Vancouver to Mission).
 For more information, read the Visitor’s guide to public transit.

 There are three fare zones in Vancouver.